Bacillus

 Morphology Reactions:

-Staphylococcus aureus undergoes following, reaction.
+Staphylococcus aureus undergoes the following, reaction.

 • Catalase positive.